justinlimkz/gene-tools/README.md

 ### map

-__map__ takes input from `./map/in.txt`, which is a list of UniProt IDs or Accession Numbers, and outputs `./map/results.txt`, a tab-spaced list of those IDs with corresponding HGNC gene names.
-For instance, the ID `Q15465` will be mapped to `SHH`.
+__map__ takes input from `./map/in.txt`, which is a list of UniProt IDs or Accession Numbers, and outputs `./map/results.txt`, a tab-spaced list of those IDs with corresponding HGNC gene names, along with status flags that indicate how the gene name was obtained.
+For instance, the ID `Q15465` will be mapped to `SHH` directly on HGNC.

-__map__ also identifies problematic cases and resolves them accordingly where possible.
+__map__ also identifies problematic cases (i.e. cannot be mapped solely on HGNC) and resolves them accordingly where possible.
 For instance,

 1. _Obsolete IDs_: IDs that were once in use, but not any more. e.g. `E9PEB9` is an obsolete ID on UniProt and cannot be found on HGNC - __map__ will tell you that the last existing gene name on UniProt is `DST` and checks if `DST` is the correct HGNC gene name (it is).

 2. _Unassigned IDs_: IDs that exist, but have not been assigned a gene symbol. e.g. `P00761` does not have an assigned gene name - __map__ reports this, and returns its Ensembl ID where possible.

 3. _Bad IDs_: IDs that do not exist, possibly as a result of a typo.

+4. _Not found in HGNC_: IDs that can be mapped in UniProt but not on HGNC. __map__ reports the UniProt gene name instead.

+5. _Converted to HGNC_: IDs with a UniProt gene name that corresponds to a HGNC gene name - __map__ reports this and gives the correct HGNC name.

 ### match